 By 1970 the name was changed to the 'Grange Methodist Netball Club' when the name netball was brought in Australia wide.
-In 1970, Lorna Godfrey was Secretary with 8 teams in the club.
-In 1970 the uniform was a black tunic with white shirt.
+Lorna Godfrey was Secretary with 8 teams in the club.
+The uniform was a black tunic with white shirt.
 Players also wore long white socks with black Volleys (no ASICS back then!).

 Lorna Godfrey was Secretary from 1970 - 1975.
 Taking over from Lorna was Miss Helen Plush (now Helen Surplice).
 Helen was secretary from 1970 - 1972.

-In 1977 the uniform changed to the black wrap skirt with blue and white trim and blue tshirt with black trim around the collar and sleeves.
+1977 the uniform changed to the black wrap skirt with blue and white trim and blue t-shirt with black trim around the collar and sleeves.

 1978 the name changed to the Grange Uniting Netball Club.

 1980 Miss Barbara Dodd became Secretary; in 1982 she married George Morgan.
 Barbara was secretary until 1983.